kadena-community/kadena.js/packages/apps/docs/src/docs/reference/cli/cli-account.md

 # kadena account

-Tool to manage / fund accounts of fungibles (e.g. coin')
+Use `kadena account` to add, manage, and fund onchain accounts with fungible tokens, for example, by transferring coin.

 ## Basic usage